jessicalam/scheduler_week4/README.md

 Because DSHS is philosophically opposed to graphical UIs, they have asked for a command-line-only application.

+## How To Run DSHS Ruby Scheduler Command Line Only Program

+    Open terminal
+    cd [the folder with the main.rb file] ruby main.rb

 ##  Desired features

 ### Add/remove services